Introduction to Matplotlib using Python for Beginners

 width: This will take an array and sets of the width of boxes.
 Optional parameters

 Patch_artist: It is used to fill the boxes with color, and its default value is false

 labels: Array of strings which is used to set the labels of the dataset

 #create the random values by using numpy values= np.random.normal(100, 20, 300) #creating the plot by boxplot() function which is avilable in matplotlib plt.boxplot(values,patch_artist=True,vert=True) plt.show()

-Area chart or area plot is used to visualize the quantitative data graphically it is based on the line plot. fill_between() function is used to plot the area chart.
+An area chart or plot is used to visualize the quantitative data graphically based on the line plot. fill_between() function is used to plot the area chart.

 x,y represent the x and y coordinates of the plot.
 This will take an array of length n.

 Interpolate is a boolean value and is optional.
 If true, interpolate between the two lines to find the precise point of intersection.